 The Guild of the Holy Comforter

 The Guild of the Holy Comforter offers a ministry of hospitality to families and friends of the bereaved in the form of receptions with simple refreshments either before or after the funeral or memorial service.
 No matter the size, we want to make the reception as welcoming and attractive as possible.
 When there is a death, the clergy will notify the Chair of the Guild of the Holy Comforter, and then that person makes contact with the family to discuss their wishes.
 Receptions are held in the Caroline Draughan Parish Hall.
-Please contact Lydia Walls at email@example.com if you need more information.
+Please contact Laura Meadows at email@example.com if you need more information.